-There is something really comforting in eating cheese on freshly sliced bread.
-To me, it’s simplicity at its best – and it’s also the symbol of many happy memories.
-I love this combination because it reminds me of my childhood and of me eating feta cheese with white bread and juicy red tomatoes alongside my parents.
-Back then we used to travel quite a bit in the summer, and being on the go and on a tight budget meant that we didn’t care much for fancy restaurants.
+There is something very comforting in eating cheese on freshly sliced bread.
+To me, it’s simplicity at its best – and it’s also a symbol of precious memories.
+I love this combination because it reminds me of my childhood, and of me eating feta cheese with white bread and juicy red tomatoes alongside my parents.
+Back then, we used to travel quite a bit in the summer, and being on the go and on a tight budget meant that we didn’t care much for fancy restaurants.
 It was all about improvisation – improvisation with a few simple ingredients, bought from local producers who sold their fruits and veggies on the side of the road.

 To me, eating cheese on bread is also very practical: simple and light food is great on sunny days, when you don’t want to spend a lot of time in the hot kitchen.
 Last but not least, I also wanted to bring variety into our diet.
 I used to make cold sandwiches for my husband to take to work every day, but after awhile he got bored of them, so I thought I should improvise by making panini on the new grill we’d bought a few months ago but never used.
 Childhood memories coupled with the need for practicality and variety have thus made me embrace the Italian panini as a great lunch choice.